-ADVANCE OUR PARTICIPATION IN THE GREEN ECONOMY
+ADVANCE OUR PARTICIPATION IN THE ENERGY TRANSITION

-We are seeking to expand our customer base with the desirable EV market.
-At this time, we believe the North American automotive industry is at a structural inflection point, with the adoption of electrical motors in passenger vehicles.
+We are seeking to expand our customer base with the EV market.
 As this market grows, it will require more advanced steel applications to meet the needs of EV producers and consumers.
 These features include the already existing sophisticated steel supply for internal combustion engine vehicle parts, along with the added need for steel-based battery enclosures and reinforcement in EVs.
 With our unique technical capabilities and leadership in the automotive industry, we believe we are positioned better than any other North American steelmaker to supply the steel and parts necessary to fill these needs.